bonitasoft/bonita-doc/md/expressions-and-scripts.md

 Note that the Groovy script will be embedded in the process deployment file (*.bar).
 If you update the Groovy script content you will need to redeploy the process in order to benefit from the modification.

-#### Predefined Groovy methods

-In addition to any user-defined methods, there are a number of standard methods, in the **Bonita**, **Collection**, **Number**, **String**, and **Others** categories (in the expression editor - type: Script).
-Click a function name to see a description in the **Documentation** box of the Expression editor.

-To add a standard function to an expression:

-1. In the Expression editor, **Expression type** list, select **Script**.
-2. Enter your script, and position the cursor where you want to include the function.
-3. In the **Categories** list, select one of the category available.
-The function list will show the methods that are available.
-4. In the **Function** list, double-click the function you want to include in your expression.
-The function is inserted in the script at the point where the cursor was positioned.

-At concatenation points in the script, the expression editor displays a popup with a list of possible terms.
-In the popup, you can toggle between Groovy terms and process variables.
-For example, if you select `activityInstanceId` from the list of provided variables then type a period, the expression editor displays a list of terms available.
-This is known as _autocompletion_.

 #### Log messages in a Groovy script